b-vennes/blog/posts/2022-11-07-building-a-blog.md

 - [Yarn](https://yarnpkg.com/getting-started/install)

 Docusaurus is a static site generator that can scaffold a blog with some nice-looking default styles.
-By default, it creates a section for any project documentation and project blog posts.
-But, it also has a blog-only mode that is perfect for displaying and organizing blog posts.
+It comes out of the box with a static site perfect for project documentation and/or a blog.
+Fortunately, features can be enabled or disabled.
+For my blog, I've disabled the documentation features and am only using the blogging options.

-To initialize the Docusaurus project, I ran the following command:
+To initialize the Docusaurus project, run the following command:

 ```bash
 npx create-docusaurus@latest website classic
 ```

-Npx comes built in with the installation of Node and NPM.
+Npx comes built-in with an installation of Node and NPM.
-And although I have used Npx to initialize the project.
-I will be using Yarn to run the Docusaurus commands.
+And although Npx was used to initialize the project, I will be using Yarn to run the Docusaurus commands and install dependencies.

-After running the initialization command, there will be a new `website` directory within your project.
+Once the project has finished initializing, there will be a new `website` in the root of your blog project.

 ## Configuring Docusaurus